kondasoft/ks-bootshop/README.md

 # KS BootShop - Free Shopify Theme
 Free Shopify theme powered by the Bootstrap framework (v5), developed respecting <a rel="nofollow" href="https://shopify.dev/tutorials/review-theme-store-requirements">Shopify theme requirements</a>, accessibility best practices, and of course our own experience developing high-quality themes for more than 15 years.
 We aim to make this project the most complete, robust, and awesome Shopify Theme for the Bootstrap framework.

-## This free theme is sponsored by "Falcon Pro" — The most advanced Shopify theme ever built!
+## "Falcon Pro" — The most advanced Shopify theme ever built!
 Take your Shopify store to the next level with Falcon Pro, our next-generation Shopify theme.
 Take a look 👉 https://www.falcontheme.com

 ## Highlighted features: